awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 + `aws:elasticbeanstalk:environment:process` – Configure health checks and specify the port and protocol for the processes that run on your environment's instances\.
 The port and protocol settings map to the instance port and instance protocol settings in `aws:elb:listener` for a listener on a Classic Load Balancer\.
 Health check settings map to the settings in the `aws:elb:healthcheck` and `aws:elasticbeanstalk:application` namespaces\.

 **Example \.ebextensions/network\-load\-balancer\.config**
-To get started with a Network Load Balancer, use a configuration file to set the load balancer type to `network`:
+To get started with a Network Load Balancer, use a configuration file to set the load balancer type to `network`\.

 ```
 option_settings: